jamesnapierstuart/BatchAudioMixer/README.md

 Requires Python 3 or later
 Requires Sox

-From the terminal / command prompt run the following command:
+From the terminal / command prompt run the following command in the same directory as the python script:

 python3 BatchAudioMixer.py